ChrisCharris04/HealthCare-record-Management-Blockchain/README.md

 Compile Contracts using truffle compile
 1. Starting your local development blockchain
 Open Ganache.
-Make sure to configure it the way mentioned above.
+Ensure that you configure it as mentioned above.
 Open a new Terminal and deploy contracts using truffle migrate Copy the deployed contract address to src/app.js alt text
 // app/src/app.js  line number 11
 var agentContractAddress = '0x75E115394aacC7c6063E593B9292CB9417E4cbeC';
 If you change the contents of any contract, replace the existing deployment using truffle migrate --reset
-Note: reset of the contract will change the contract Address, which needs to be updated in src/app.js
+Note: Resetting the contract will change the contract Address, which needs to be updated in src/app.js

-Running the dApp
+**Running the App**
 1. Connecting Metamask to our local blockchain
 Connect Metamask to localhost:8485
 Click on import account alt text